What Is Burning Mouth Syndrome?

 Primary burning mouth syndrome

-The burning pain can’t be explained by a lab test or other health condition.
+The burning pain can’t be explained by a lab test or other health conditions.
 You might also hear primary burning mouth syndrome called idiopathic burning mouth syndrome.
 Doctors think the cause could be damage to nerves that control taste or pain.

 Secondary burning mouth syndrome